alejandraquintero018/Impressive-portfolio/README.md

 ## Description

-A portfolio build with React build which showcases the best projects created throughout my coding bootcamp expierence as share  backgound information on my previous education and work expierence.
-This was my first project build with React which made it a learning expierence.
+A portfolio build with React build which showcases the best projects created throughout my coding bootcamp expierence and features backgound information on my previous education and work expierence.
+This was my first project build with React which made it a learning expierence using React.
 Framer motion was integrated into the application to animate the elements within the pages.
-Difficulty involved
+Some of the challenges with building this application was configuring emailJS to my application to recieve requests by users to my email.

 ## Installation